 - (a) a decision under section 32 about a compensation claim; or - (b) a decision under section 265 about a claim for compensation; or - (c) a deemed refusal of a claim under paragraph (a) or (b).

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent Co-respondent by election
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person dissatisfied with the decision The local government to which the claim was made - -

-(if any) (if any)

-A person dissatisfied The local - -

-with the decision government to which

-the claim was made

 5. Registered premises